Secession of Panama from Colombia: 1885 crisis

 An 1846 treaty between Colombia and the United States, the Mallarino–Bidlack Treaty, pledged the United States to maintain "neutrality" in Panama in exchange for transit rights in the isthmus on behalf of Colombia.
 In March 1885 Colombia thinned its military presence in Panama, sending troops stationed there to fight rebels in other provinces.
 These favourable conditions prompted an insurgency in Panama.
-The United States Navy was sent there to keep order, in spite of invoking its obligations according to the treaty of 1846.
+The United States Navy was sent there to keep order; however, consistent with its obligations under the treaty of 1846, the ship's commander refused to intervene in the rebellion.